FG-AI4H/annotation-tool/documentation/Contributing.md

 1. **Create a Branch**: Always create a new branch for your changes.
 This keeps the project history clean and your changes isolated.

+**Branching strategy**

+In order to standardize the branching strategy and leverage automation, we decided to implement Trunk based development on all projects.

+**Branch naming convention**

+We have defined a naming convention for tagging branches and artifact versioning, consistent branch naming promotes clarity and organization.
+OWT follows these naming conventions:

+- Main branch: master
+- Feature branches: feature/branch-name
+- Development branch (default branch for Git-flow): develop
+- Release branches: release/branch-name
+- Bug fix branches: bugfix/branch-name
+- Hotfix branches: hotfix/branch-name

 ```bash
 git checkout -b <branch-name>
 ```